stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Twilight/index.md

 #### **Cost:** 5 Character Points
 You can see through the deepest gloom.
 You have darkvision out to a range of 60 feet.
 If you already have darkvision, your range is increased by 60 feet.

-As an action, you can magically share the darkvision of this feature with willing creatures that you can see within 10 feet of you, up to a number of creatures equal to your spellcasting ability modifier.
+Using 2 actions, you can magically share the darkvision of this feature with willing creatures that you can see within 10 feet of you, up to a number of creatures equal to your spellcasting attribute modifier.
 The shared darkvision lasts for 1 hour.
 Once you share it, you cannot do so again until you finish a long rest, unless you expend 1 mana to share it again.

 ### Vigilant Blessing

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
 The night has taught you to be vigilant.
-As an action, you give one creature that you touch (including possibly yourself) +1d on the next initiative roll that the creature makes.
+Using 2 actions, you give one creature that you touch (including possibly yourself) +1d on the next initiative roll that the creature makes.
 This benefit ends immediately after the roll, or if you use this feature again.

 ### Steps of Night

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells, Eyes of the Night, Vigilant Blessing
 You can draw on the mystical power of night to rise into the air.
-As a bonus action when you are in dim light or darkness, you can magically give yourself a flying speed equal to your walking speed for 1 minute.
-You can use this bonus action a number of times equal to your spellcasting ability modifier and you regain all expended uses when you finish a long rest.
+Using 1 acttion, when you are in dim light or darkness, you can magically give yourself a flying speed equal to your walking speed for 1 minute.
+You can use this a number of times equal to your spellcasting attribute modifier and you regain all expended uses when you finish a long rest.

 ### Twilight Shroud